9 Common Scams in Colombia: How to Avoid Being Conned

 Or, you hand the driver a 50,000 note, and he returns the note saying, "No change" or "malo" (bad).
 The next day you try to pay with that 50,000 note that he gave back to you, and you're told it is fake.
 It's also happened that victims receive counterfeit notes as change.

 How to avoid it: Try always to carry small banknotes and check returned notes to see if they are fake.
 The most common counterfeit notes are the 20,000 and 50,000 peso notes.
 A quick way to tell if a banknote is fake is by feeling it; genuine banknotes are textured.
-You can also check that the security strip on the back changes colour when viewing it at different angles.
+You can also check that the security feature (often an image like a fruit or flower) changes color when viewing it at different angles.

 7. Going round and round